Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 - members: The members supported by the token, it is optional and can be set later

 ### EVM-compatible chain

+**NOTE: The account which is used to deploy the contract SHOULD have the same private key as the owner of the token created previously**

 You can deploy the contracts on any EVM-compatible chain, but let us use Goerli as example.
 Here I assume you are familiar with Ethereum, at least knowing how to create an account and receiving some tokens from faucet.

 #### Clone omniverse-evm